-If you want to make your mortgage payments more comfortable and your home value is steady or has increased, you may be able to refinance your mortgage with a traditional refinance loan.
-Traditional loans are backed by Fannie Mae or Freddie Mac, and they are generally the lowest-cost refinance loans.
+If you want to make your mortgage payments more comfortable and your home value is steady or has increased, you may be able to refinance your mortgage with a rate and term refinance loan.
+A rate and term only refinance can be either:

-If your current mortgage is a 30-year loan, you could shorten your loan term with the goal of building equity faster or paying off your home more quickly.
-U.S. Bank offers traditional refinancing loans with terms of 10, 15 and 20 years, as well as the 30-year option.
+Depending on the remaining term of your current loan, you could shorten your loan term with the goal of building equity faster or paying off your home more quickly.
+If you choose to extend your loan term, you may be able to take advantage of a lower monthly payment.
+U.S. Bank offers a range of loan terms for rate and term only refinancing.

 Ready to get started?
 Our mortgage loan officers can answer all of your home refinance questions and help you find the mortgage that's right for you.